 Interface in Java

-An interface is a blueprint of a class.
-It has static constants and abstract methods.
+An interface in java is a blueprint of a class.
+It has static constants and abstract methods only.

-The interface is a mechanism to achieve fully abstraction in java.
-There can be only abstract methods in the interface.
+The interface in java is a mechanism to achieve fully abstraction.
+There can be only abstract methods in the java interface not method body.
 It is used to achieve fully abstraction and multiple inheritance in Java.

 It cannot be instantiated just like abstract class.